About semantic tags

 String

-The last name that is associated with an individual customer record.
+The last name that is associated with a customer.

 Caution